 When most visitors think of New York City, they are thinking of Manhattan and its skyline famous the world over.
 But New York City is much more than just Manhattan!
 The city is comprised of five boroughs:

-, and all of the other comprehensive channels we offer on our site.
+Of course, the entire NYC.com website is designed to help you plan and prepare for your New York vacation.
+In particular, make sure to check out our New York Hotel Section, our Broadway Section, our New York City Guided Tours Section, and all of the other comprehensive channels we offer on our site.
 To view any of them, just click on one of the tabs in our main navigation bar found above.

 First time here?
 Well, if you have never been to a large city, New York might feel overwhelming.
 Standing in Midtown, surrounded by buildings that really do seem to scrape the sky, with torrents of people streaming around you, it is hard not to feel insignificant.
 You will quickly understand how it is possible to feel anonymous and hidden in a city of over eight million people.